-Pre-RAD Unit Type Senior/People with Post-RAD Unit Type Senior/People with
+Pre-RAD Unit Type

+Post-RAD Unit Type

-Home Forward MTW Plan Fiscal Year 2019
+Piack littles

 Pre-Conversion Bedroom 67 studio units Post-Conversion Bedroom 67 studio units list for Williams Plaza will be moved onto a Home Forward project based voucher site-based waiting list for Williams Plaza.
 The applicants will retain their original date and time of application, and will be subject to the preferences available under the PBV site-based waiting list for Williams Plaza.
 If approved for Section 18 Home